PetiaKortcheva/Survey/README.md

 ## Known Bugs

-* The Questionnaire does not work
+* The Questionnaire does not work.

 ## License